 Plant foods in their natural form usually contain substantial amounts of fiber.
 The table below provides estimates of the total fiber content of many foods.
 Most high fiber foods contain a mixture of dietary fibers, although the main type of fiber present can differ considerably between various foods.
 Processing of food often leads to loss of fiber.
 White rice contains much less fiber than brown rice.
 Orange juice contains less fiber than an actual orange.
 White bread contains less fiber than whole wheat bread.
 Sometimes, the colour can be deceiving.
 Many breads in the Netherlands are made to look like whole wheat bread, but its main ingredient is white flour, not whole wheat flour.
 Other breads are made to look like white bread (to make it more appealing to children) but have fiber added.
 Always check the list of ingredients.
 Animal products, including milk and milk products, contain little to no fiber.
 Sometimes, fiber is added to yogurt to create functional foods.

 The course continues with a lot more super technical information on how carbohydrates are digested and absorbed and the metabolism of carbohydrates.
 If you’re interested to learn a lot more about that technical part of carbohydrates then I would recommend you check out the course itself.
 There is one last part of carbohydrates from the course that I want to discuss.
 It was the most eye opening week from the entire course and something that made the biggest difference in my health and overall way of life.
 It’s about sugar!
 I hope you enjoyed this post!
 I tried my best not to be to technical like part one and not to copy and paste everything from the course.
 I really do want to share the information I learned without stealing the entire course.

 Thank you so much for reading.
 I wish you all the best and I will see you in a click!

-Oh here is the link to part two of carbohydrates — (Part two will go up in a week so just stay patient.)
+Oh here is the link to part three of carbohydrates — (Part three will go up in a week so just stay patient.)